limneos/SpringBoard-and-Dock-Plugins-API/README.md

 or SpringBoardPugins and it will work out of the box.
 (When you enable it from Settings)

 Plugins are actually WeeApp bundles , consisting of the bundle library, an Info.plist with the bundle's info and any other images or files you may wish to include.
-Optionally, you can implement some optinal methods to handle your plugins appearance state in the scrollview.
+Optionally, you can implement some optinal methods (PluginClientProtocol) to handle your plugins appearance state in the scrollview.

 Plugins for SpringBoard and Dock are found in /Library/ScrollingBoardPlugins/SpringBoardPlugins and /Library/ScrollingBoardPlugins/DockPlugins respectively.